abeer-khan/Reddit-Gender-Movements/README.md

 To my memory, sentiment analysis measures the positive / negative nature of the *language* of your text.
 On the other hand, stance detection measures whether the text agrees with a certain position.
 For e.g. consider "I like carrots so damn much it's insane >.<".
 The sentiment of the language is probably negative.
 But the author's stance towards carrots is positive.

+At one point we considered seeing which topics, and which subreddits, had more positive or negative sentiment language.
+Preliminary tests indicated the sentiment of texts labeled related to rape were most negative in both M & W dominated subreddits.
+The texts of M dominated subreddits were more negative in sentiments than W's.
+These results are not included in my final report.
+Please read my discussion on hate speech / abusive language / sentiment / stance analysis above. <br>

+Related work: <br>
+(a) Comparative studies of detecting abusive language on Twitter.
+Lee et al.  <br>

 ## Hate speech?
 Abusive language?
 These are interesting questions to think about in gendered issues.
 There is no consensus on what constitutes hate speech or abusive language.